marcdiazsan/reana-demo-alice-lego-train-test-run/README.rst

 .. code-block:: console

-   $ ls -l GammaConvFlow_69.root EventStat_temp.root
+   $ ls -l AnalysisResults.root EventStat_temp.root
-   -rw-r--r-- 1 root root 999737 May 30 17:35 EventStat_temp.root
+   -rw-r--r-- 1 root root 393111 May 30 17:35 EventStat_temp.root
-   -rw-r--r-- 1 root root 273102 May 30 17:35 GammaConvFlow_69.root
+   -rw-r--r-- 1 root root  31187 May 30 17:35 AnalysisResults.root

 The user typically uses the output files to produce final plots.
-For example, running ``plot.C`` output macro on the ``GammaConvFlow_69.root`` output file will permit to visualise a sample event plane histogram:
+For example, running ``plot.C`` output macro on the ``AnalysisResults.root`` output file will permit to visualise the centrality of accepted events:

 .. figure:: https://raw.githubusercontent.com/reanahub/reana-demo-alice-lego-train-test-run/master/docs/plot.png
    :alt: plot.png
    :align: center

+Low centralities mean that the the Pb particles hit each other a lot and many nucleons collide.
+High centralities mean that the Pb particles barely interacted and only very few nucelons did collide.
+The centrality of events may be used for particle identification.

 Local testing
 =============